AmpersandTarski/documentation/syntax/structureOfModel.md

 ## Semantics
 Any Ampersand model has one context.
-The model is true within it's context and there is no knowledge within this context about other contexts.
+The model is true within it's context and there is no knowledge in a model about other contexts.

 ## Syntax
 The model is specified between the keywords CONTEXT and ENDCONTEXT.
 A context has a name.